protocol/CryptoNetLab/open_problems/Proof-of-Space_and_Useful_Space_Open_Problems.md

 #### What and Why is important for Filecoin

 Hash tables are a way to get PoS constructions that have a simpler analysis compared with graph-labelling based constructions.
-If we can achieve tightness, and at the same time we can solve [[Problem 4]{.ul}][Problem 4: Proof of Useful Space from hash-based PoS], we would have an alternative to Stacked-DRG which has a simple analysis (no need of graph assumptions) and a non-interactive initialization phase.
+If we can achieve tightness, and at the same time we can solve [Problem 4][Problem 4: Proof of Useful Space from hash-based PoS], we would have an alternative to Stacked-DRG which has a simple analysis (no need of graph assumptions) and a non-interactive initialization phase.

 ### Problem 7: Incremental Cost for Parameters Upgrades